Also published in TC Daily Planet.

 The homogenized environment, not unlike those conservatives are calling for in today’s political campaigns, might have seemed expedient, but wouldn’t have permitted boundary-pushing innovation.

 Institutional vernaculars have struggled to evolve.
 More troubling, the gaps are growing.
 Resulting in unprecedented investments of time and money being invested in polarized reactions in civic and economic realms.
 One side is locking down to maintain stability.
 The other is countering to re-engage opportunity.

 Such us v. them efforts sap precious resources of human intellectual capital the U.S. needs now more than ever to compete.
 The standoff squanders both hard-won experience and powerful, if nascent, potentials.
 The bottom line?
 Everyone loses.

 Businessmen breaking cultural boundaries

 Which brings me back to Burnsville.
 I’m encouraged by it’s efforts to embrace both the experience of existing citizens and the potentials of immigrants.
 I saw this ethic in action at a recent Burnsville Rotary meeting, where I was invited to speak.

-During a discussion about how to engage all citizens in co-productive efforts, one leader raised this important question:
+During the discussion I asked the leaders how we could engage all citizens in co-productive efforts.
+One leader raised this important question: